-Program Year 3 Action Plan Specific Objectives response:
+Program Year 5 Action Plan Specific Objectives response:

-1. During FY 2007/2008 Henderson will continue to provide State LIHTF Tenant Based Rental Assistance funding to HACA.
-Coupled with LIHTF Welfare Set-Aside and Continuum of Care finding, this program enables HACA to assist families in crisis, which includes families with children, seniors and the disabled.
-The TBRA funds enable families to avoid homelessness and continue on the path toward self-sufficiency.
-Due to the rapid growth in Henderson, housing costs continue to outpace income growth, making affordable housing almost out of reach for many working families.
+1. FY 2009/2010 CDBG funds will provide supportive services for 12 individuals with disabilities through the Blind Center's Road to Independence project.
+Coupled with LIHTF Welfare Set-Aside and Continuum of Care finding, this program enables-HopeLink to assist families in crisis, which includes families with children, seniors and the disabled.
+The LIHTF funds enable families to avoid homelessness and continue on the path toward self-sufficiency.

 Henderson hopes to expand the supply of affordable housing for people with special needs.
 This will be done by assisting developers with financing, support and technical assistance.
 Some of the planned projects in Henderson involving non-profit developers currently collaborating with the City include Accessible Space, Inc., Nevada HAND, Community Baptist Church, and Housing For Nevada.
-The City has collaborated on funding applications and written letters of support for a Section 202 project, and two nonprofit developers have applied for 811 funds.
-These projects are likely to receive additional support from the City should those applications prove successful.
-Specific projects included in the 2007 Action Plan which will help us achieve our objectives this year include Rehabilitation and Weatherization programs, Homeowner Repair programs, Rebuilding Together with Christmas in April, Accessible Space (60 units senior rentals) and the First Time Homebuyer program.
+Specific projects included in the 2009 Action Plan which will help us achieve our objectives this year include Rehabilitation and Weatherization programs, Homeowner Repair programs, Rebuilding Together with Christmas in April, Accessible Space (60 units senior rentals), Community Baptist Church (Smith & Williams, LLC., 80 units of senior apartments), Nevada Hand's 64 unit Pacific Pines project, and the First Time Homebuyer program.
 Our priority is to assist clients to remain in their homes by improving their living environments and with repairs & rehabilitation assistance, and rent/food and utility assistance, where required to help maintain persons in their existing housing.
 The City also has one of the fastest growing senior populations and we will continue to support senior affordable housing.
-This year will mark completion of the final phase of an affordable senior apartment complex in downtown Henderson and groundbreaking on a 25 unit Assisted Living facility.

 2. Resources that will be utilized to assist the special needs population are Low-Income Tax Credits, which are utilized in the affordable senior apartment complex development, Low-Income Housing Trust Funds and Weatherization funds from the State of Nevada.
-The Weatherization Project will also utilize Nevada Department of Energy funds, and State Utility funds.
-Over 11 acres of City land is being utilized by a community-based organization for construction of a Hospice & Adult Day Care facility.
-CDBG funds are allocated to A&E costs of the project, and the City has also played an active role in securing two federal appropriations for the Hospice project, totaling nearly \$1 million.
+The Weatherization Project will also utilize Nevada Department of Energy, and LIHEA funds.
+Over 11 acres of City land were utilized by a community-based organization for construction of a Hospice & Adult Day Care facility.
+CDBG funds are allocated to A&E and construction costs of the project, and the City has also played an active role in securing three federal appropriations for the project, totaling nearly \$1.5 million.
 HOME, CDBG and Developers funds will also be utilized to reach these goals.